-Summer is often filled with fun activities, such as cookouts, pool parties, and family road trips.
-The last thing you may be keeping an eye out for are the stages of a drug or alcohol addiction in yourself, a friend, or a loved one.
+Summer is often filled with fun activities, like cookouts, pool parties, and family road trips.
+The last things you may be keeping an eye out for are the stages of a drug or alcohol addiction in yourself, a friend, or a loved one.

 In fact, the events of the summer can easily disguise an addiction problem.
-Therefore, it is important that you become aware of the different stages of addiction so you can recognize if a drug or alcohol addiction is developing.
+Therefore, it’s important that you’re aware of the different stages of addiction so you can recognize if a drug or alcohol addiction is developing.

 5 Stages of Addiction

-The five stages of drug and alcohol addiction that you should look for are:
+The five stages of drug and alcohol addiction that you should be aware of include:

-- Experimentation.
-This first stage of drug or alcohol addiction can be difficult to catch on to, especially if a loved one is trying a substance for the first time.
+- Experimentation: This first stage of drug or alcohol addiction can be difficult to recognize, especially if a loved one is trying a substance for the first time.
 It can be hard for you to determine if this experimental use will turn into something more serious.
-If a loved one is experimenting with drugs or alcohol, you should watch out for the reasons they are experimenting, how much they are experimenting with, and how often they experiment with new substances.
+If a loved one is experimenting with drugs or alcohol, you should watch out for the reasons they’re experimenting, how much they’re experimenting with, and how often they experiment with new substances.

-- Regular use.
-During this stage, individuals will have incorporated their substance abuse into their everyday lives.
+- Regular Use: During this stage, individuals will have incorporated their substance abuse into their everyday lives.
 For some, this might be difficult to recognize, especially if they are “functioning” in their regular use.
-During this time, you can begin to notice if their regular use is slowly becoming problematic, and if they go through periods of time where they use, they stop using, and then they use again.
+During this time, you may begin to notice if their regular use is becoming problematic, and if they go through periods of time where they use, they stop using, and then they use again.

-- Risky use.
-Risky use can be difficult to determine, especially since you might think something is considered risky that another person might not.
-However, as an individual keeps using, you will notice significant changes in their behavior that will likely alarm you.
-At this point, you should work toward trying to discover ways to help them get treatment for their risky use before it escalates.
+- Risky Use: Risky use can be difficult to recognize, especially since your definition of risky may be different than someone else’s definition of risky.
+However, as an individual keeps using, you will notice significant changes in their behavior that may be alarming.
+At this point, you should look into getting them treatment for their risky use before it escalates.

 - Addiction.
-The continual abuse of substances will always lead to a drug or alcohol addiction, especially as all stages progress.
-When a drug or alcohol addiction finally develops, the only option for help is to change the behaviors surrounding the abuse, which will only come from professional addiction treatment.
+The continual abuse of substances may lead to a drug or alcohol addiction, especially if an individual continues to progress through the stages listed.
+If a drug or alcohol addiction develops, it’s vital that the individual changes their behaviors surrounding the abuse, which is where professional addiction treatment comes in.